 Miracle Garden: Your kids love taking selfies with a beautiful background?
 Then spend a day at Miracle Garden and let them take tons of pictures in the flower garden – even the very little ones will love it as there are even giant teddy bears made of flowers…

-These are just a few reasons why Dubai is great to visit with kids.
+These are just a few reasons why you should book flights to Dubai – a great city to visit with kids!

 Nominated by Chris Wiersma from CTB Global